michaelbarker/quant2/project2-02.markdown

  - A convenient tool for graphing this relationship over different sports is the `separate` command.

 ```
-separate profit , by(sportcat) gen(prof_*) shortlabel
+separate profit , by(sportcat) gen(prof_) shortlabel
 browse sportcat profit prof_*
 twoway scatter prof_* numparticipants
 ```

 #### 2.19 Continuous-Categorical Factor Variables
  - Use the factor variables to regress profit on number of participants, sport category dummies, and interaction terms for number of participants and each sports category.
- - Your regression should include nine independent variables plus a constant term.
+ - Your regression should include nine independent variables plus a constant term, for a total of 10 coefficients.
  - When you are using factor variable notation with continuous variables, you must put `c.` in front of the variable name.

 #### 2.20 Graphing Predicted Values